The Bishop’s library is a vibrant and busy hub, with an excellent selection of curriculum and recreational resources to support all students.

 Computers with access to the school intranet and the internet are available in the library for research, homework and class work.
 These may also be used to access the library catalogue which enables pupils to locate resources independently.

-The library also houses the careers information plus a collection of prospectuses for local further education colleges.
+The library also houses careers information, plus a collection of prospectuses for local further education colleges and national universities.

 In year 7, there is a structured programme of library lessons during which pupils are taught effective and confident use of the library’s resources and the internet, together with basic research and study skills.
 They also participate in a wider reading project which encourages reading both for pleasure and for information.
 In year 8, the girls continue to have one lesson a week in the library to encourage and maintain the reading habit and to broaden their horizons in terms of their choice of literature.